Covid: Reconsider decision to exclude those who died by suicide from compensation, SC tells Centre

 On Monday, a bench headed by Justice MR Shah told Solicitor General Tushar Mehta, who was appearing for the Centre, that it did not prima facie agree with excluding people who died by suicide from the purview of compensation.

-Advocate Gaurav Bansal, one of the petitioners, contended that the Centre’s decision is irrational arbitrary, PTI reported.
+Advocate Gaurav Bansal, one of the petitioners, contended that the Centre’s decision is irrational and arbitrary, PTI reported.
 He referred to a study by the National Institute of Mental Health and Neuro Sciences on suicide in the context of a Covid-19 diagnosis in India.

 “The petitioner has learnt from the said NIMHANS [National Institute of Mental Health and Neurosciences] Research Study that Covid-19 related suicide rates are well above the National Average Suicide Rate and as such there is an urgent need to address the same,” he said.